kristian03-design/GBLDC-NEW/README.md

 ## Project Overview

-**GBLDC-NEW** is a repository created for educational purposes.
-It serves as a platform for learning and experimenting with various web development technologies.
+**GBLDC-NEW** is a repository created for my capstone project.
+This project aims to demonstrate my skills and knowledge in web development by building a comprehensive application that incorporates various technologies and best practices.
+The project serves as a platform for learning, experimentation, and showcasing my capabilities in creating a functional and user-friendly web application.

 ## Tech Stack